Studio Ninja

 Automations 2.0 (rebuilt in 2025) with conditional branching and AI workflow suggestions.
 Different paths based on client responses or pipeline stages.
 SMS reminders on Essentials and above.

 Critical catch: Automations require Essentials ($49/month annual).
 Starter users get zero automation.
-The rebuild also introduced regressions -- users on the HoneyBook Community forum reported removed project-date triggers and eliminated mid-automation email editing.
+The rebuild also introduced regressions: users on the HoneyBook Community forum reported removed project-date triggers, eliminated mid-automation email editing, and the inability to resume automations from a specific step.
+If a step has already been completed manually, there is no way to skip it without canceling the entire automation.

 Verdict

-Studio Ninja wins on accessibility -- automation on every plan starting at $16/month.
+Studio Ninja wins on accessibility: automation on Pro at $27/month.
 HoneyBook wins on capability with conditional branching at $49/month minimum.
-For standard photographer workflows, Studio Ninja's included automation covers the common cases.
+For standard photographer workflows, Studio Ninja's Pro-tier automation covers the common cases at a lower price.

 Photography-specific features